 For years Big Brothers Big Sisters of Ottawa (BBBSO) has been fortunate to work with dedicated volunteers to run a Holiday Hamper program.

-Big Brothers Big Sisters of Ottawa serves 1000 children annual – many single parent low-income families that can use some extra help over the holidays.
+Big Brothers Big Sisters of Ottawa serves 800-1000 children annually – many single parent low-income families that can use some extra help over the holidays.

 Each year, BBBSO looks for Sponsors to match with a family in need.
 Sponsors are asked to shop for the items on the list below as well as deliver the hamper to the family’s home.
 Each Sponsor is matched with a Holiday Hamper Volunteer that will provide support and assistance throughout the process.

 BBBSO asks that Sponsors provide food for a full Holiday Dinner, as well as some extra food items.
 For a family of four this would cost $80-120 and would include:

 - 4 litres of milk

 - 10 lb potatoes

 - fruits eg. clementines, apples, bananas